nikammrohit/Animated-To-Do-App/README.md

+### Animated To-Do App
-### A simple yet visually engaging iOS To-Do List application that helps users manage tasks efficiently.
+A simple yet visually engaging iOS To-Do List application that helps users manage tasks efficiently.
 Built with Swift and UIKit, this app uses animations to enhance the user experience and improve task management flow.

 ### Features
 Task Creation: Easily add new tasks with a few taps.